 The National Maternity Housing Coalition (NMHC) of over 400 maternity housing programs can help you find a residential maternity home that is able to meet your needs.

-Clothing and home items are available at thrift stores, second-hand and resell shops.
-The Salvation Army, Goodwill Industries are great sources for everything from cribs, to easy chairs and business attire.
+Clothing and home items are available at thrift stores, and second-hand and resell shops.
+The Salvation Army and Goodwill Industries are great sources for everything from cribs, to easy chairs and business attire.
 Your local pregnancy center will have baby clothes and other items, plus they will know what other resources are nearby.

 Healthcare Help for Unplanned Pregnancy